Joined conspirators on Army duty: Malegaon blast accused to HC

 According to the NIA, the motorcycle used in the blast belonged to Purohit’s co-accused and BJP MP Pragya Thakur.

 The HC will continue hearing the arguments in the case on February 2.
-(AGENCIES)
+(PTI)

 Joined conspirators on Army duty: Malegaon blast accused to HC